Abbasali Panbehi: Abbasali Panbehi's Role in Mediation and Administration

 Qazi Muhammad.
-During the complete dominance of the Democratic Party in Azerbaijan, Gholi Ov, the Soviet Consul in Tabriz, summoned Panbehi to the Soviet consulate.
+During the complete dominance of the Democratic Party in Azerbaijan, Gholi Ov, the Soviet consul in Tabriz, summoned Panbehi to the Soviet consulate.
 During the conversation, Panbehi, in a confrontational tone, told the consul, "You have made a mistake sending a consul of the Soviet government to Tabriz.
 You should go to Moscow's theaters for entertainment." and asked Yalsha to translate the sentences.
 Despite Yalsha's numerous requests to Panbehi (he always addressed Panbehi as "father") not to translate the sentences, he insisted, and the consul, upset and angry, left the room after the translation.

 A few days after the verbal altercation with Gholi Ov, Panbehi was appointed as the governor of Reza'iye.
 This appointment was practically a form of exile for Panbehi.

 In late 1947, Panbehi was once again demoted and appointed as the governor of the small city of Shapur.
 He remained there until the fall of the Democratic Party, when he and some family members were arrested in this city.

 Re-arrest and Exile

-After the appointment of Mohammad Birya fa as the Secretary-General of the Democratic Party, replacing Seyed Jafar Pishevari, Panbehi and Dr. Salamullah Javid announced their consent to the entry of central government forces into Azerbaijan through a resolution on December 12, 1946.
+After the appointment of Mohammad Birya as the Secretary-General of the Democratic Party, replacing Seyed Jafar Pishevari, Panbehi and Dr. Salamullah Javid announced their consent to the entry of central government forces into Azerbaijan through a resolution on December 12, 1946.
 Following this decision, a considerable number of Fadaiyan and members of the party, estimated by Baku newspapers to be around 70,000, withdrew to Soviet territory.
 From the morning of December 12, 1946, massacres and looting against the Democratic Party spread throughout Azerbaijan.
 Secretary-General Mohammad Birya did not last more than one night and immediately sought refuge in the Soviet Consulate after announcing the government forces' entry for election supervision.
 The National Congress of Azerbaijan was dissolved and transformed into the State Assembly of Azerbaijan.

 Panbehi was arrested in Salmas, and after severe beatings, he was sent to Tabriz.
 His wife and young children were returned to Miāneh by military truck.
 The family's belongings in Miāneh were looted by thugs.
 After trial, Panbehi was initially sentenced to death but later commuted to life imprisonment.
 He spent one and a half years in Tabriz Prison and then another year and a half in Bandar Abbas Prison.
 Subsequently, he endured a challenging period of exile and was eventually released.
 In Tehran, he was taken to the army headquarters, where the amnesty order was communicated to him.
 He then resumed his previous occupation in Miāneh.

 Panbehi's journey included imprisonment, exile, and hardship, marking the turbulent times during the fall of the Democratic Party in Azerbaijan.